 The first phase of the exploration program should be to obtain a fairly detailed picture of the geology of the permit areas.
-Mapping and prospecting could be carried out by a two man crew, with supervision, over a two to three month period.
+Mapping and prospecting could be carried out by a two man party, with supervision, over a three month period.
 Mapping should be done in greater detail in the neighbourhood of favourable structures.
 Scintillometers should be carried on all traverses.

 The percentage of rock outcrop in the area is high.
-However, to supplement the geological and radiometric coverage of the area, soil or vegetation samples (geochemical or biogeochemical) could be collected.
+However, to supplement the geological and radiometric coverage of the area, soil or vegetation (geochemical or biogeochemical) samples could be collected.
 These could be taken at intervals of about 500 feet.
 The cost at this stage would be simply that of the sample bags.
-They could be analysed later for uranium and copper, if this is deemed feasible.
+The samples could be analysed later for uranium, and possibly copper, if this is deemed feasible.

-An airborne scintillometer (spectrometric) survey is being arranged to cover the area.
-The survey should be completed by mid-June.
-It should be emphasised at this point that, even with the most modern equipment, an airborne radiometric survey is still a reconnaissance tool.
+It is suggested that an airborne scintillometer (spectrometric) survey be arranged to cover an area which includes the whole of permit 132, and the southeast portions of permits 133 and 134, as shown on Map 3.
+This comprises an area of about 120 square miles.
+The remainder of permits 133 and 134 should be flown if the first phase of the airborne survey proves successful.
+It should be emphasized at this point that, even with the most modern equipment, an airborne radiometric survey is still a reconnaissance tool .
 Its use would in no way preclude the work of the ground party.
 It could considerably accelerate the exploration by outlining targets for investigation.

-The costs are estimated for three phases of exploration, below.
-If a find of any significance is made in phase 1, then phase 2 should be considered.
-To complete this phase the field season may need to be extended or the number of men increased.
+The costs are estimated below, for three phases of exploration.
+If a find of any significance is made in the course of phase 1, then phase 2 should be considered.
+To complete phase 2 the field season can be extended as necessary, or the number of men increased.

-The operations indicated in Phase 3 are, of course, contingent upon the success of the previous phase.
+The operations indicated in phase 3 are, of course, contingent upon the success of the previous phases.